 For patients who have not undergone obesity surgery and have good skin elasticity, the arm lift can be done through liposuction.

 Generally, the amount of excess skin and tissue to be removed will determine the length and placement of the incisions.
 For patients who require limited surgeries, a short incision is usually made in the armpit, resulting in a small scar.
 Patients who require more extensive surgeries will have an incision that runs from elbow to shoulder, on the upper inner arm or on the back of the upper arm.
 Dr. Solomon then tightens the ligaments and removes excess skin and fat.

 After the surgery, the arms are bandaged and a compression garment is worn to minimize swelling.
 Drainage tubes may also be placed to prevent fluid build up.
 Most of Dr. Solomon’s patients can go back to work in about one to two weeks, though swelling may persist for a few months.

-Dr. Solomon's patients are extremely happy with the outcome of their procedures, especially after having done the hard work of losing the weight in the first place!
-Both thigh lift and arm lift cosmetic surgery in Philadelphia and New York give patients a much-needed self-esteem boost and they go on to lead happy lives with a renewed sense of confidence.
-Request a consultation online with board-certified plastic surgeon Mark P. Solomon, MD, FACS, or call his Philadelphia office at 610-667-7070 or New York office at 347-922-8882 to learn more.
+Dr. Solomon’s patients are extremely happy with the outcome of their procedures, especially after having done the hard work of losing the weight in the first place!
+Both thigh lift and arm lift cosmetic surgery in Philadelphia give patients a much-needed self-esteem boost and they go on to lead happy lives with a renewed sense of confidence.
+Request a consultation online with board-certified plastic surgeon Mark P. Solomon, MD, FACS, or call his Philadelphia office at 610-667-7070 to learn more.